BenderScript/netvision/README.md

 - Python 3.12+
 - Poetry for dependency management
-- An OpenAI API key
+- An OpenAI API key or Azure OpenAI deployment with vision support

 ## Installation